You know, we've been destroying Democrats all day.

 Greetings, my good buddies, and welcome back.

-Broadcast excellence, all yours on a program that meets and surpasses all audience expectations on a daily basis.
+Broadcast Excellence, all yours, on a program that meets and surpasses all audience expectations on a daily basis.

 A thrill and a delight to have you with us.

-The telephone number, if you want to be on the program is 800-282-2882.
+The telephone number, if you want to be on the program, is 800-282-2882.

-Email address rush at eIVNE.com.
+Email address rush at EIBnet.com.

-And uh was hopeful that I could be announcing the uh the treats availability in this program, and that moment has come.
+And I was hopeful that I could be announcing the treat's availability in this program.

 That moment has arrived.

-As many of you who have gone to the website and clicked on the links to see the videos provided to us by uh Sergeant Clay.
+As many of you who have gone to the website and clicked on the links to see the videos provided to us by Sergeant Clay.

-What's Clay's last name, Mr. Uh Mr. Winterbull?
+What's Clay's last name, Mr. Winterbull?

-We replayed that call the next day, uh the day before Thanksgiving, and uh Sergeant uh Sergeant Clay Smith had mentioned he had sent me a couple of uh videos that he produced and made, and he didn't know if I had seen them, and I had not, uh lost in the mail or in the big sacks and stuff and never got it.
+And Sergeant Clay Smith had mentioned he had sent me a couple of videos that he produced and made, and he didn't know if I had seen them, and I had not, lost in the mail or in the big sacks and stuff.

-So people logged on and looked at them, and I've been deluged with email from people who have seen Sergeant Clay Smith's videos.
+And I've been deluged with email from people who have seen Sergeant Clay Smith's videos.

-They've made them cry, and they've said, we've got to find a way to get more people to see these.
+And they've said, we've got to find a way to get more people to see these.

 That was yesterday.